bloominstituteoftechnology/Sprint-Challenge-React-Wars/Answers.md

       It tries to solve making DOM manipulation more efficient and less tedious

 1. What does it mean to _think_ in react?
-      It's a way of breaking things into smaller components
+      It's a way of breaking things into smaller components which allows each component to be updated when needed.
+      It also brings in the idea of how to create these components in the most efficient way.

 1. Briefly describe some of the differences between a Class/Stateful component and a Functional/Presentational component.
       Class has access to State and a life cycle method.